jucazyn/jucazyn.github.io/_pages/home.md

 Specifically, I'm studying the notions of **equivalence**, **reduction** and **unification** of physical theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) in the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).
 In addition, we're examining the connection between these notions and the so-called **syntax-semantics debate**.

-In summary, one can say I work on the **Foundations of Science** in the context of physical sciences.
+In summary, one could say I work on the **Foundations of Science** in the context of physical sciences.

 ## Research interests